 It seems like there’s already a million articles out there about managing stress, but the payroll business is incredibly stressful; I figured one more wouldn’t hurt, especially after Year-End.
-As a senior manager at Payroll Tax Management and Cachet, a wife and working mother, I have made it one of my life’s goals to maintain a good work/life balance.
+As a senior manager at Payroll Tax Management, a wife and working mother, I have made it one of my life’s goals to maintain a good work/life balance.
 And it is not something that is attained and then you’re done — it requires constant upkeep.
 One of the main things that I do as my part of my constant quest for the perfect work/life balance is to manage my stress.

 1. Exercise regularly.
 This is my number one… healthy mind and healthy body go hand-in-hand.
 Stressful times like year end can make up feel more tempted to eat things we shouldn’t.
 To make sure you don’t allow your comfort food to drag you down, make sure you get some regular exercise, especially during year-end.
 Your doctor will be pleased too.

 2. Use your commute as decompression time.
 Both PTM and Cachet keep corporate headquarters in Southern California, notorious for crowded, smoggy freeways and equally obnoxious drivers.
 You can use a long commute to your advantage though, to put distance between you and your work day — both physically and mentally.
 Listen to loud music, books on tape, talk to a friend (hands-free), whatever it takes to get your head out of the work game.